-However, given its limitation, my theoretical model still exposes a critical result in the 2008 Democratic Primary that future campaign strategists should consider.
-And perhaps, just perhaps, if John Edwards had stayed a little bit longer, he could have demonstrated the "Edwards' Effect" in real life and then, as Trippi writes, "[John Edwards] would hold the key to the convention deadlock.
-And maybe, just maybe, a brokered convention would have stunned the political world and led to an Edwards nomination."
+Nonetheless, given its limitation, my theoretical model still exposes a critical result in the 2008 Democratic Primary that future campaign strategists should consider.
+Perhaps, if John Edwards had stayed a little bit longer, he could have demonstrated the "Edwards' Effect" in real life and then, as Trippi writes, "[John Edwards] would hold the key to the convention deadlock.
+And maybe, just maybe, a brokered convention would have stunned the political world and led to an Edwards' nomination."